matuteiglesias/journal/content/Dev/2024-02-02_Resolved_MySQL_database_connection_and_import_issu.md

 ## 📅 2024-02-02 — Session: Resolved MySQL database connection and import issues

 **🕒 21:10–22:25**
-**🏷️ Labels**: Mysql, SQL, Database, Troubleshooting, Google Cloud
+**🏷️ Labels**: Mysql, Cloud Sql, Database, Troubleshooting, SQL
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

-### Session Goal
+### Session Goal:
-The primary objective of this session was to establish a reliable connection to a Google Cloud SQL instance and troubleshoot any issues related to database operations, particularly focusing on MySQL.
+The session aimed to address and resolve various issues related to MySQL database connections, data import, and SQL command execution.

-### Key Activities
+### Key Activities:
-- Developed a memo template for tracking database connection attempts and documenting command history.
+- Developed a memo template for documenting database connection attempts, including command history and troubleshooting notes.
-- Set up the Cloud SQL Proxy, providing detailed command breakdowns and usage notes.
+- Set up and configured Cloud SQL Proxy to facilitate connections to Google Cloud SQL instances.
-- Troubleshot connection issues with Google Cloud SQL, addressing OAuth and connectivity errors.
+- Provided detailed breakdowns of Cloud SQL Proxy commands and environment variable usage.
-- Imported [[CSV]] files into a MySQL database, including table creation and data import commands.
+- Conducted troubleshooting for Google Cloud SQL connection issues, focusing on OAuth and database connectivity.
-- Resolved a 'No database selected' error by using the `USE` statement and corrected SQL command sequences.
+- Outlined steps to import [[CSV]] files into MySQL databases, including table creation and data import commands.
-- Addressed issues related to using reserved keywords in SQL by using backticks.
+- Resolved SQL errors such as 'No database selected' and 'TypeError' during query execution.
-- Provided solutions for common SQL errors such as `TypeError` during query execution and auto-increment issues in MySQL.
+- Offered solutions for using reserved keywords in SQL and fixing auto-increment errors in MySQL tables.
-- Debugged [[CSV]] row insertion problems in MySQL using pymysql and ensured proper error handling.
+- Guided on fetching data from MySQL tables using [[Python]] and SQL commands.

-### Achievements
+### Achievements:
-- Successfully connected to Google Cloud SQL and documented the process for future reference.
+- Successfully connected to Google Cloud SQL and MySQL instances using Cloud SQL Proxy.
-- Established a workflow for importing data into MySQL and handling common SQL errors.
+- Resolved common SQL errors and improved database interaction scripts.
-- Improved database operation efficiency by resolving auto-increment and reserved keyword issues.
+- Enhanced understanding of SQL command syntax and error handling.

-### Pending Tasks
+### Pending Tasks:
-- Further refine the memo template to include more detailed troubleshooting steps and references.
+- Further testing of database connection scripts in different environments.
-- Explore additional error handling techniques for complex SQL operations.
+- Documenting additional troubleshooting scenarios for future reference.